M-e-n-n-o/ByteCat/README.md

 with a simple and easy to navigate user interface.
 Aside from this the ByteCat engine should always be
 very easy to work with as a regular software engineer and for this reason will stay very code focussed.

-A few other big goals for this project are to add solid Android, VR, WebGL and maybe even WebXR support!
+A few other big goals for this project are to add solid VR, WebGL and maybe even WebXR support!

 # 🏃 Getting started
-ByteCat is currently only supported and tested for Windows and Linux.
+ByteCat is currently only supported and tested for Windows, Linux & Android.
 You are always welcome to try and expand on this! :)

 ### Cloning the repository